andrewlarssen/bitmap_editor/README.md

 * BitmapEditor - basic controller class that parses commands
 * Bitmap - basic model class that stores/manipulates state of image

+Coordinates start at 1,1 being the top left

+Maximum width or height is 250 pixels

-I ahe not added it as a dependancy, but have used rubocop and followed most of its reccomendations.
+I have not added it as a dependancy, but have used rubocop and followed most of its reccomendations.